“WASTE IS NOT WASTE UNTIL WE WASTE IT” – HOW YOU CAN CHALLENGE THE SYSTEM

 So… The problem is not plastic, it’s our mindset as an entire society.
 Disposable is convenient, reusable is a hassle.
 We depend on plastic, and now we’re drowning in it – and the same goes for all kinds of trash.

 We have abused these materials to the point where our systems can no longer handle the load.
 Recycling facilities and waste management systems are shutting down due to excessive quantities and dangerous working conditions.
-Recyclable items are ending up in landfill due to contaminated loads, and without a doubt, it’s the disposable mentality of human beings that has got us into this mess.
+Recyclable items are ending up in landfill due to contaminated loads, and without a doubt, it’s the disposable mentality of human beings (and a capitalist system) that has got us into this mess.

 It’s so easy for us to grab a bottle of water at the service station or a coffee in a disposable cup, because the moment we throw it away, we feel like it’s no longer an issue.
 If we put it in the trash, it’s out of sight and out of mind.